HISTORY OF PASCO COUNTY

 LENARD may have been named for D. W. Leneard, an early settler.

-LEO KIDD AVENUE was named for Leo Kidd, a former Port Richey constable.
-He was also a welder, and he owned property where the street is now located.
+LEO KIDD AVENUE was named for Leo Kidd (b.
+Sept.
+3, 1925; d.
+Sept.
+9, 1985), a former Port Richey constable.
+He was also a welder.
+He owned property where the street is now located.
 The name was adopted in 1987 to replace the name Madison Street as part of a program to eliminate duplicate street names.
+Leo Kidd was born in Frenchburg, Ky., and came here from Lawrenceburg, Ind., in 1953.

 LOYCE.
 Ruth Connor, formerly a resident of the town, believes it may have been named for a Mr. Loyce, perhaps associated with the railroad industry.
 Census records from the period seem not to show anyone with that last name in Florida.